jaym21/Realworld-Conduit-Kotlin/README.md

 # Realworld-Conduit-Kotlin
-An android app in kotlin which Medium.com clone using realword api.
+An android app in kotlin which is Medium.com clone using realword api.